-The Company records uncertain tax positions in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 740, "Income Taxes" on the basis of a two-step process whereby it determines whether it is more likely than not that the tax positions will be sustained on the basis of the technical merits of the position and, for those tax positions that meet the more-likely-than-not recognition threshold, the Company recognizes the largest amount of tax benefit that is more than 50 percent likely to be realized upon ultimate settlement with the related tax authority.
+Critical estimates - we are subject to the income tax laws of the U.S., its states, and the municipalities in which we operate.
+We are also subject to the tax laws of our international subsidiaries and branches.
+These tax laws are complex and subject to different interpretations by the taxpayer and the relevant government taxing authorities.
+We account for income taxes under the asset and liability method, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements.
+We record uncertain tax positions in accordance with ASC 740, "Income Taxes" on the basis of a two-step process whereby we determined whether it is more-likely-than-not that the tax positions will be sustained on the basis of the technical merits of the position and, for those tax positions that meet the more-likely-than-not recognition threshold, we will recognize the largest amount of tax benefit that is more than 50 percent likely to be realized upon ultimate settlement with the related tax authority.